 Here are some important guidelines to follow as you write your letter:

-• It is perfectly acceptable for parents, rather than the student, to communicate directly with the financial aid office.
-Not the case with college applications and essays, but definitely the case with financial aid negotiations.
+• It is perfectly acceptable for parents, rather than students, to communicate directly with the financial aid administrator.
+Not the case with college applications and essays but actually expected when it comes to financial aid negotiations.

-• Clearly identify the applicant by name, high school, whether a first-year applicant or transfer, and the application round (e.g. early decision, early action, regular decision).
-Clearly identify yourself as well.
+• Identify the applicant by name, date of birth, high school, whether a first-year applicant or transfer, and the application round (e.g., early decision, early action, regular decision).
+Identify yourself as well.

-• Show appreciation for your child’s admission into the institution and the financial award they have offered to this point.
+• Show appreciation for your child’s admission into the institution and the financial aid they have been offered.

 • Title your letter as “Letter of Appeal.”
-Make it clear in the first brief paragraph that you would like them to review the offer of financial aid in light of the information you are about to document in this letter.
+In the first brief paragraph after identifying the applicant at the top, clarify that you would like them to review the offer of financial aid in light of the information you will document in this letter.

 • Be clear about what you can afford to pay.
 If $6,500 more in institutional grants will make your child’s first choice affordable, and if that is the difference in net price between the two competing institutions, state this clearly.
-If they know how much more they need to sweeten the pot to ensure your child’s enrollment, tell them.
+Tell them how much more they will need to offer to ensure your child’s enrollment.

-• In your closing paragraph, be sure to thank them for the time they are putting in on your behalf.
-Explain that because of family finances the cost of college is a significant factor in the final decision of where she can attend.
-Express clearly that they are your child’s first choice (if this is true), and that you hope they can make it possible for her to enroll.
+• In your closing paragraph, thank them for the time they are putting in on your behalf.
+Explain that because of family finances, the cost of college is a significant factor in deciding where she can attend.
+Express clearly that their institution is your child’s first choice (if this is true) and that you hope they can make it possible for her to enroll.

-It is always easier to say no to someone in writing than over the phone, and easier over the phone than in person.
-If you can visit the financial aid office, be sure to mention in your cover email that you would like to arrange a meeting as soon as possible after they have had a chance to review your appeal.
-Otherwise, let them know you will be following up in a few days by phone.
+It is always easier to say no to someone in writing than over the phone and easier over the phone than in person.
+If you can visit the financial aid office, mention in your cover email that you would like to arrange a meeting as soon as possible.
+Otherwise, let them know you will follow up in a few days by phone.

-Remember, admitted applicants have leverage, and your persuasive arguments have a good chance of initiating a recalculation of your need and can result in your child’s financial aid award being increased.
-Know going into the negotiation what you will require to make your child’s enrollment possible, and be prepared to say no if they don’t meet it, and yes if they do!
+Remember, admitted applicants have leverage, and your persuasive arguments have a good chance of initiating a recalculation of your need.
+This can result in your child’s financial aid award being increased.
+Know going into the negotiation what you will require to make your child’s enrollment possible.
+Be prepared to say no if they don’t meet it, and yes if they do!